-This exam is for all new students and transfer students with previous German experience who want to take German at BYU.
+This exam is for all new students and transfer students with previous German experience (but not extensive immersion experience) who want to take German at BYU.
 To take the exam, click this link and enter the password “cougars1”.
-You may also take the exam in the Humanities Learning Resource Center (1141 JFSB).

-If you score very highly on this exam (i.e., well into the GERM 202+ range) and think that you perhaps should go directly into 300-level courses, contact the German section head.
-You may need to take the 300-level placement exam.
-This happens very rarely.
+If you score very high on this exam (i.e., well into the German 202+ range) and think that you perhaps should go directly into 300-level courses, contact the German section head (firstname.lastname@example.org).
+You may need to take a special exam in order for us to properly place you.

-Returned missionaries from German-speaking missions should NOT take this exam, but instead sign up directly for GERM 330 (German Cultural History), in which they will take the 300-level placement exam.
+Returned LDS missionaries from German-speaking missions should NOT take the University Placement Exam, but instead sign up directly for German 330 (German Cultural History), in which they will take the German Challenge Exam.

-Native speakers should consult individually with the German section head before taking any courses.
+Native speakers should consult individually with the German section head before taking any courses or exams.

-Students without any German experience may naturally skip this exam and sign up for GERM 101.
+Students without any German experience may naturally skip the University Placement Exam and sign up for German 101.

-Students starting their German coursework directly in GERM 330 should not take any part of the GERM 301-303 sequence (required for any German degree) before they take the 300-level placement exam.
-The exam will place you in the appropriate course in the GERM 301-303 sequence.
+Students starting their German coursework directly in German 330 should not take any part of the German 301-303 sequence (required for any German degree) before they take the Challenge Exam.
+The exam will place you in the appropriate course in the German 301-303 sequence.

 Further general information about BYU Challenge Exams can be found here.
 Any questions about the German Placement Exam can be directed to the German section head (email@example.com).